Local health expert and smoker weigh in on Missouri tobacco ratings

 One of the biggest factors that the American Lung Association associated with reduced smoking is tobacco taxes.

 At a rate of 17 cents per pack, Missouri currently charges the lowest tax rates on cigarettes.
-Dr. Jenna Wintemberg is a certified tobacco treatment specialist with MU Health.
+Dr. Jenna Wintemberg is a certified tobacco treatment specialist with MU Health Care.
 She said the biggest reason for our low tax is the Hancock Amendment.

 "Our state legislature cannot vote to raise the tobacco tax," Wintemberg said.
 "Here it goes to a public vote.
 The last major attempt by public health organizations to raise the tax was in 2012."

-Wintemberg explains that statewide campaigns such as these take vast resources and are difficult to relate to the general public.
+Wintemberg explained that statewide campaigns such as these take vast resources and are difficult to relate to the general public.

 She added that it's difficult to "educate the public about the benefits of a tax increase."

-Note: Editor's Note: This story was edited for clarity about taxes on tobacco.